Residues of manifolds

 \item Suppose $(\lambda_i)_{i=1}^\infty$ is a sequence of smooth functions with derivatives of all orders converging uniformly to $0$.
 Then $\psi_{\lambda_i,x}$ and its derivatives converge uniformly to $0$. \end{enumerate} \end{lemma}

 When $M$ is a closed submanifold of $\RR^n$ the statements were shown in Proposition 3.1 and Corollary 3.2 of \cite{OS2}, and Proposition 2.3 of \cite{Onew}.
-We remark that the argument in the proof of Proposition 2.3 of \cite{Onew} also holds even if we substitute $\la_\nu(x,y)=\ip{\uon{x}}{\uon{y}}$ by a general function $\lambda$, where $\uon{x}$ is the unit outer normal vector to $\pO$.
+We remark that even if we substitute $\la_\nu(x,y)$ in the proof of Proposition 2.3 of \cite{Onew} by a general function $\lambda$, the proof works as well.
 When $M$ is a closed connected Riemannian manifold (2) and (3) were shown in Theorem 3.1 and its proof of \cite{G}.
 (1) and (4) can be shown by the same argument as in the case of a submanifold of $\RR^n$.

 Thus $I_{M,\lambda,x}(z)$ and $I_{M,\lambda}(z)$ are reduced to the integral introduced in the previous subsection, and therefore they can be extended to meromorphic functions on $\CC$ with only simple poles.